advancingdragon/c0/README.md

 - IntelliJ IDEA Ultimate or Community Edition 2022.3.3 with the Scala plugin

-Installing Scala is not required, IntelliJ IDEA will automatically install Scala and sbt the first a Scala project is opened.
+Installing Scala is not required as IntelliJ IDEA will automatically install Scala and sbt the first time a Scala project is opened.

 2. Set up `gvc0`